HTTP-RPC/Kilo/README.md

 ```

 In either case, the service would return the value 6 in response.

+The optional `Description` annotation is used to document a service implementation and is discussed in more detail [later](#api-documentation).

 ### Method Parameters
 Method parameters may be any of the following types: